Copious Electronic Text on Small Screen Interfaces: A New Method of Displaying Text on Cell Phones

 Scholarly Commons Citation

 Fitzpatrick, William, "Copious Electronic Text on Small Screen Interfaces: A New Method of Displaying Text on Cell Phones" (2003).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 61.